sailfish-oneplus6/sf-enchilada/flashing.md

 If not, you will need to switch your active slot to slot a with `fastboot --set-active=a` and then flash an update package from TWRP.
 If this doesn't work, you can switch the active slot by booting to TWRP and nvigating to "Reboot" -> "Slot A", which will switch the active slot to A upon next boot.

-Sailfish OS will ONLY work if installed to a specific slot due to current limitations in Treble support in Sailfish.
+Sailfish OS will ONLY work if installed to SLOT A due to current limitations in Treble support.

 #### Disclaimer: I am not responsible for any loss of data or stability due to what you decided to do to your phone.
+Please note running SFOS with an encrypted /data partition has not been properly tested.

 You must be running OOS 9.x on slot A prior to following these instructions.